SeaGL/birdhouse/HACKING.md

 * No custom server components
 * No build step, see "good performance" in non-goals
 * Don't build stuff ourselves - this means preferring multiple connectivity options over a unified connectivity option if it means we can use stuff off-the-shelf (this is the rationale for OBS WebSocket connections not going through Centrifugo)
+* Be easy to debug in production - any info you might want should be there already

 ## Non-goals